cartographer-project/point_cloud_viewer/README.md

 ## Prior art

-This work was inspired through the following projects.
+This work was inspired by the following projects.

 - [Potree](http://potree.org)
 - [Megatree](http://wiki.ros.org/megatree)